- About 4-H

 - Share your American home, culture, family and friends with a visitor from another country?

 - Become a host family!
-Click here to receive more information.
+Click here to request an information call/email.

 What is the 4-H International Exchange Program?